vgupta1/EVA_CounterfactualAnalysis/README.md

 ### Source Code
 * helpers.r
 * mse_helpers.r
->These two files contain small helper functions used across all scripts for core computations like fitting and upating our ?>empirical bayes model.
+>These two files contain small helper functions used across all scripts for core computations like fitting and updating our empirical bayes model.

 * genHistoricalEB_TS.R
 >This file uses all of the available data to create a time series of estimated prevalence for each type.
-In contrast to the >bandit allocation, this analysis is in hindsight, and hence free to use data from time periods after time t in order to >estimate prevalence at time t.
+In contrast to the bandit allocation, this analysis is in hindsight, and hence free to use data from time periods after time t in order to >estimate prevalence at time t.
 In particular i) to estimate prevalence at time t, we use data from [t-3, t+3] days, and ii) we always define types at the level of (country, color_designation) (i.e. without cities/states), for consistency.

 * smoothingEBPriors.R
 >The outputs of the moment-matching with only 7 days of data [t-3, t+3] is a bit choppy.
-This file performs a cubic spline to >smooth the prior estimates (over time) and then updates the appropriate priors.
+This file performs a cubic spline to smooth the prior estimates (over time) and then updates the appropriate priors.

 * buildOPEdatabase.R
->Does the lion's share of work for the off-policy-evaluation to assess the value of EVA's targeting relatie to random >surveillance testing.
+>Does the lion's share of work for the off-policy-evaluation to assess the value of EVA's targeting relative to random >surveillance testing.
 Outputs a complete analysis of estimates by day and type for random surveillance and EVA.
-These can >be fed into other scripts to produce plots/summary analysis etc.
+These can be fed into other scripts to produce plots/summary analysis etc.

 * clusteringLags.ipynb
 >This is Julia notebook that takes as input the file "new_auc3.csv" produced by @Kimon and solves a linear binary optimization problem to cluster countries based on the number of days their public information lags real-time data.